 Create a seal

-With the filter cleaned, dried and re-oiled, some people smear a thin layer of grease around the filter seat in the air box to create a seal for the filter and improve the suction of air through (not around) the filter.
-It's not crucial but can't hurt.
+Step 5: With the filter cleaned, dried and re-oiled, a thin layer of grease around the filter seat in the air box is common practice to create a seal for the filter and improve the suction of air through (not around) the filter.
+It‘s not crucial but can‘t hurt, just don‘t use very much.

-Better filters have a softer foam layer where they sit to help this ‘seating’.
-There are also some neoprene gaskets on the market which simply stick on the air box mouth under the filter.
+Some filters, usually the best designed, have a different density foam layer where they sit against the bell-mouth to help this ‘seating’.
+There are also some neoprene gaskets on the market which simply stick under the filter.

 Fit them and you don’t need the grease which can be messy and obviously needs cleaning each time you remove and clean the filter.

-After this, check you took the paper out the air intake, refit the filter and the job is done.
+Oh, and did you check you took the paper out the air intake?
+After this you can refit the filter and be on your way.

 A note on aftermarket filters